katiek27/katies2/index.md

 ## <span style= "color: DarkOrchid;">About Me!

 <div class= "text">
 I'm a sophomore, born and raised here in San Diego.
-I have two brothers, and a dog named Gomi, she's six years old and grumpy.
-In my free time, I crochet and listen to music, mostly pop and blues.
-I love to sleep! zz.
-I've been learning how to insert images, I want to change the theme and hopefully the color of my backgrounds.
-I'm using the internet to add images and links.
-My favorite color is purple! but I guess blue is good too.
+I have a maltipoo-mix dog, she's 6 years old.
+I was born in San Diego, but my favorite place to visit is Korea.
+The walkable cities are nice and I always appreciate seeing my relatives again.
+I'm taking CS because I enjoy learning new things, and hopefully I'll pick up coding relatively quickly too!
+Lilac is my favorite flower, and color, but my wardrobe is mostly navy and black.
+I love sleep, but not as much as I love staying up.
+It's a difficult life.
 </div>
 <br>